brimdata/zed/k8s/eks-setup.md

 ## Observing resource usage in Grafana

-You can run `linkerd dashboard &` to get to a Grafana dashboard for zqd. `k8s/ports.sh` also includes `linkerd dashboard &`.
+You can run `linkerd dashboard &` to get to a Grafana dashboard for zqd. `k8s/linkerd-port.sh` also runs `linkerd dashboard &`.

 See above, at "Step 4: A Grafana dashboard for zqd".
 Those instructions work the same for a remote Grafana dashboard.